 The skin or peel of a grape isn’t toxic to hamsters, but you may decide to remove it to reduce the risk of your hamster being exposed to pesticides.
 You can also thoroughly wash the grapes instead of peeling them.

 Hamsters can eat both green and red grapes.
 Try both (peeled and de-seeded) and see which one your hammy prefers!

-Hamsters can have grapes, but they should only ever be offered very small portions, twice a week at most.
+Hamsters can safely have grapes, but they should only ever be offered very small portions.
 Grapes do contain antioxidants and vitamins but don’t provide any nutrients that your hamster can’t get from their regular portions of hamster pellets and vegetables.

-You should peel and de-seed grapes before cutting them up into very small pieces to offer to your hamster.
-If they show any signs of digestive problems, don’t offer them anymore.
+You should peel and perhaps even de-seed grapes before cutting them up into very small pieces to offer to your hamster.
+If they show any signs of digestive problems, don’t offer them anymore, and seek veterinary care.

-If you’re still not sure about feeding them as a snack to your hamster, we recommend calling your vet for a chat first.
+Finally, if you’re not sure about feeding fruits as snacks to your hamster, we recommend calling your vet for a chat first.